harslantrk/media-task/README.md

 # Media Task

-In this application you can add media items and media categories.
+In this application you can add media items and categories.

 After download, run these commands;
 ```sh